doro041/AquaSeg-InformaticsThesis/README.md

 Upon launching AquaSeg, three main screens are accessible:

-- **Introduction**: Overview of app features and intended use.
+- **Home**: Displays an overview of the application’s purpose and includes a button to navigate to the camera interface.
-- **Camera**: Main screen for real-time detection and segmentation.
+- **Camera**:The core interface for real-time detection and segmentation of lobsters.
+Includes a toggle to switch between available detection architectures.
+The ability to zoom objects.
-- **About**: Version, credits, and support information.
+- **About**: Contains version information, credits, and support contact details.

 ## Using the Camera Feature
 1. Go to the Camera screen.
 2. Point the camera at the lobster, ensuring the underside is visible.
 3. The app will highlight detected lobsters with colored masks (blue for egg-bearing, red for general).
-4. Use the pipeline toggle bar to switch between YOLO-only (faster) and YOLO+FastSAM (more detailed) segmentation.
+4. Use the pipeline toggle bar to switch between YOLO-only (faster) and YOLO+FastSAM segmentation.
+YOLO+FastSAM is quite experimental at the moment.
 5. Tap the capture button to save a snapshot of the current view and segmentation result.
 6. Access saved images via your gallery.

 ## Best Practices